 To view the details of a clinical form, consent form or a specimen collection form associated with a subject:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.

 The CIRRASPEC home page appears.

 Point to the arrow of the CIMS tab, and then click Subject Centric View.